Would you recognize your ancestor’s wedding photo in your collection of old family photographs?

 It’s time for another one of my confessions! 🙂

 In the boxes (yes, I have multiple boxes of old family photographs) sit three wedding photographs.
 While I knew who was in the photos, they sat for years as unrecognized wedding photos.
 I failed to analyze the clues hiden in the photos.
 I also did not understand the history of old family photos as well as I should.

-Would you recognize your ancestor’s photograph as a wedding photo?
+Would YOU recognize your ancestor’s wedding photograph?